xvxx/dino/README.txt

    ./dino -h

-For added security, run Dino against the official LDPL Test Battery:
+To test Dino, run it against the official LDPL Test Battery:

    make test